Tom Palin: Painting

-Tom Palin's work consists almost entirely of small scale oil paintings.
+Tom Palin's work consists, for the most part, of small scale oil paintings.
 These explore the boundaries between abstraction and figuration and combine an interest in the iconography of the everyday and of the romantic with a concern for the material surface of paint and the passing of time.
 His work appears as muted, painterly and, in narrative terms, ambiguous.
 He cites Maurice Utrillo as a major influence.
 His work can be found in The University of Liverpool's Art Collection.
 Tom Palin is included in The Dictionary of Artists in Britain since 1945 (David Buckman, 2006).

-He has exhibited his work in a number of solo and collaborative exhibitions, including solo shows at: Leeds Arts University, (Leeds 2018), The Central Gallery (Ashton-under-Lyne, 2010), View 2 Gallery (Liverpool, 2008), Dean Clough (Halifax, 2005) and at The Atkinson Art Gallery and Library, (Southport, 2004).
+He has exhibited his work in a number of solo and collaborative exhibitions, including solo shows at: Leeds Arts University, (Leeds 2018 and 2010), The Central Gallery (Ashton-under-Lyne, 2010), View 2 Gallery (Liverpool, 2008), Dean Clough (Halifax, 2005) and at The Atkinson Art Gallery and Library, (Southport, 2004).

 Palin teaches painting at the Royal College of Art and the Open College of the Arts.
 He has written about medium specificity, abstract art and the work of Maurice Utrillo.

 Awards

-Tom Palin has been the recipient of the following awards:

-British Institution Award.
-Royal Academy Summer Exhibition, Burlington House, London, 2015.

-Second Prize.
-Motorcade/FlashParade Open (Bristol, 2011).

-Major Award.
-The Wirral Open (Williamson Art Gallery and Museum, 2011).

-The Alumni Award (Liverpool JMU and The University of Liverpool, 2005).

-Gilchrist-Fisher Memorial Award for Landscape Painters (Rebecca Hossack Gallery, 2004).

-Emerson Group Award (Manchester Academy of Fine Arts, 2002).

-Hunting Art Prize Young Artist of the Year Award (Royal College of Art, 2000).
+Tom Palin has been the recipient of the British Institution Award, Royal Academy Summer Exhibition, Burlington House, London, 2015, the Gilchrist-Fisher Memorial Award for Landscape Painters (Rebecca Hossack Gallery, 2004), and the Hunting Art Prize Young Artist of the Year Award (Royal College of Art, 2000).

-Student Award (St Helens Open, 1997).